 Disney have been recycling their classic films since the mid-1990s – back around the point that the original The Lion King came out in fact.
 Ever since the live-action film version of The Flintstones (1994), Disney took the idea and started doing the same with their films.
 The next decade-and-a-half saw several live-action remakes of their classic animated works with The Jungle Book (1994) and 101 Dalmatians (1996), plus various remakes of their live-action films with That Darn Cat (1997), Flubber (1997), The Parent Trap (1998), Freaky Friday (2003), Herbie: Fully Loaded (2005), The Shaggy Dog (2006), Race to Witch Mountain (2009) and Tron Legacy (2010).

 Disney had another huge hit with the Tim Burton Alice in Wonderland (2010).
 As I am tired of telling people, this was not a remake of the earlier Disney animated Alice in Wonderland (1951) but another version of a book that has been filmed dozens of times.
-Nevertheless, this did spark off a renewed spate of live-action remakes of classic Disney animated films with Maleficent (2014), Pete’s Dragon (2016), Beauty and the Beast (2017), Mary Poppins Returns (2018), Aladdin (2019), Dumbo (2019), The Little Mermaid (2020) and Mulan (2020).
+Nevertheless, this did spark off a renewed spate of live-action remakes of classic Disney animated films with Maleficent (2014), Pete’s Dragon (2016), The Jungle Book (2016), Beauty and the Beast (2017), Mary Poppins Returns (2018), Aladdin (2019), Dumbo (2019), Lady and the Tramp (2019) and Mulan (2020).

 One of the biggest successes among these was the remake of The Jungle Book (2016) where director Jon Favreau did an impressive job of bringing the story to life with CGI animals replacing the animated animals from the original The Jungle Book (1967).
 (See below for Jon Favreau’s other films).
 Here Favreau has essentially been given orders to do exactly the same with The Lion King.
 The result was released for the original’s 25th anniversary.